Shower Base Sintered Stone Tiling in Warsaw

 A real case from Warsaw

-An apartment in Wilanów, designer bathroom — the client chose Neolith Calacatta Royale 6 mm for a walk-in shower base.
-The base was non-standard: trapezoidal, 120×90 cm, with a Geberit linear drain at the wall.
-We made a cardboard template, cut the slab on the bridge saw — two main pieces plus a strip for the edge.
-Drain cutout with a water-cooled diamond router.
-Laid on Mapei Keraflex Maxi with double-buttering.
-The joint between the two sections — Litokol Starlike colour-matched, seam virtually invisible.
-Edge polished to a mirror finish.
+An apartment in Wilanów, designer bathroom — the client picked Neolith Calacatta Royale 6 mm for a walk-in shower base.
+The base was unusual: trapezoidal, 120×90 cm, with a Geberit linear drain by the wall.
+We prepared a cardboard template, cut the slab on the bridge saw — two main sections plus a strip for the edge.
+Drain cutout done with a water-cooled diamond router.
+Installed on Mapei Keraflex Maxi with double-buttering.
+The joint between the two parts — Litokol Starlike colour-matched, with the seam barely visible.
+The edge was polished to a mirror finish.
 Wall junction — clear sanitary silicone.
-Result: the base looks like a solid marble slab.
-The job took one day.
-The client said the absence of grout lines was the deciding factor for sintered stone — and he has no regrets.
+Result: the base looks like one solid marble slab.
+The whole job took one day.
+The client said the lack of grout lines was the main reason he chose sintered stone — and he does not regret it (compatible with Paradyż, Tubądzin, Cersanit and similar).

 Frequently asked questions